hazelcast/hazelcast-reference-manual/src/RingBuffer.md

 ### Backing Up Ringbuffer

-Hazelcast Ringbuffer has 1 single synchronous backup by default.
+Hazelcast Ringbuffer has a single synchronous backup by default.
 You can control the Ringbuffer backup just like most of the other Hazelcast distributed data structures by setting the synchronous and asynchronous backups: `backup-count` and `async-backup-count`.
-In the example below, a Ringbuffer is configured with 0 synchronous backups and 1 asynchronous backup:
+In the example below, a Ringbuffer is configured with no synchronous backups and one asynchronous backup:

 ```xml
 <ringbuffer name="rb">